 As a result, their rigorous efforts and determination enable them to succeed and get to where they want to be.
 They don’t waste time proving that they can do it, they go beyond their basic abilities and find a path to success.

-Everyone is aware of the importance of positivity and this is one of the basic qualities of a growth mindset.
-A happy life that avoids failure is one that is filled with positivity3.
+Everyone is aware of the importance of a positive attitude and this is one of the basic qualities of a growth mindset.
+A happy life that avoids failure is one that is filled with positivity2.
 People with a growth mindset are optimists and this is one of those fixed traits that come with being a highly effective individual.
 Of course, they come across challenging times and tough periods in life.
 However, their positivity allows them to form new stronger attitudes whereby they understand the significance of positivity.